The home of multimedia poetics

 Find out more...

-Residencies & Workshops
+Residencies and Workshops

 A key component of Flotsam were the workshops run by Will and Steve, the fruits of which were demonstrated at our main event in the Turner Contemporary in Margate.